 Every year, the ULF welcomes researchers from all over the world to submit their project proposals for funding.
-Applications are accepted from June 1 to October 5, 2020.
+Applications are accepted from June 1 to the beginning of October.
 The Medical and Scientific Advisory Board’s Grant Committee reviews the applications during October and November, and the applicants are informed of their decision in December.
 Applicants will be notified of their application status following the December Board Meeting, which is held on the second Monday of the month.

 Researchers must use the ULF Research Grant Application and submit applications electronically to email@example.com.
 Funded investigators will be invited to present their research at a future ULF Scientific Symposium in the Chicagoland area.

 Applications must be submitted by October 4, 2022.

 ULF-Funded Research Projects

 in grant money

 awarded to date

 22 Projects Supported